jackyzha0/jackyzha0.github.io/content/thoughts/bandwidth.md

 [Source](https://a9.io/glue-comic/)

 "How can we go beyond a linear, temporal, low-bandwidth activity without getting in the way of the sublime symbiosis of speaking?"

+## Resources
+"I have a theory, which has not let me down so far, that there is an inverse relationship between imagination and money.
+Because the more money and technology that is available to [create] a work, the less imagination there will be in it."
+Alan Moore